Janitus/Ohjelmistotekniikka/todoapp/dokumentaatio/play_instructions.md

 - D or RIGHT Arrow = Walk right
 - S or DOWN Arrow = Climb downwards when on ladder
 - L or R Ctrl = Shoot
+- F9 = Cheat button, goes to next level.
+Can use this to test things asap!